Skip to main content

 If you know someone who works at a warehouse or distribution center, they often have access to large quantities of sturdy boxes in various sizes.
 Asking for spare boxes can yield high-quality options for moving.
 You might also be wondering whether movers provide boxes.
 Some moving companies do include boxes and packing supplies as part of their service, but not all do.
 So it’s a good idea to ask ahead of time whether boxes are included or if you’ll need to source them yourself.

 Online and community platforms connect you with people in your area who are giving away boxes after a move.
 These resources make it easy to search locally and respond quickly when boxes become available.
-Availability and condition can be unpredictable, but with some patience, you can often find free boxes nearby without visiting multiple stores.
+These platforms can be unpredictable because the listings can disappear quickly.
+So to improve your chances of securing a good sturdy box, check frequently and respond to ads promptly.

 17. Freecycle